99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - pre signes URLS give access to a file on a private bucket from 1min to 12hrs, using a pre-signed url by you

 - S3 access points:
+  An S3 Object Lambda access point is a new type of access point that you can create to invoke your own AWS Lambda function to modify the content of an S3 object.
+  You can use S3 Object Lambda access points to transform data as it is being retrieved from an S3 bucket, without modifying the original data stored in the bucket.
-  Users from finance can only access /finance/... files, sales can only access /sales/... files this is done with an access point policy
+  - Or Access point policy: Users from finance can only access /finance/... files, sales can only access /sales/... files this is done with an access point policy.

 - S3 Object lambda
   if u want to run a function before its being retrieved, use and object lambda access point.